rgalindo33/resume/content/index.md

 More about me
 -------------

+I graduated from the Universidad Central de Venezuela in 2008 and moved to Europe.
+I worked in Austria a couple of years and I am now based in Barcelona, where I live with my wife and son.

+I'm fluent in English, German and Spanish.

 I am an open and friendly person, always willing to have fun and enjoy what I do.

-I enjoy team work and find it very fun to do
+I am a teamwork enthusiastic and believe it is the best way to work.

-I'm fluent in English, German and Spanish.

-I love to travel and get to know new cultures, and my favourite travel method is my beloved VW bus.
-Besides writing software, my main activities are surfing & skateboarding.
-I am also a bit melomaniac
+Besides coding, I spend my time skateboarding, surfing, traveling, and playing music.